AStallaB/AStallaB.github.io/_pages/research.md

  <h2> Working Papers </h2>

 ## Identifying fundamental shocks on the European natural gas market
-<span style="color:grey">With Marc-André Buquet </span> \
+<span style="color:grey">With Marc-Andre Buquet </span> \
 <span style="color:grey">SSRN WP, 2024 </span>  \
 The 2022-Ukrainian crisis proved the necessity to study the dynamics of the natural gas as it revealed how reliant on this resource European economies were for energy production and industrial use.
-This paper aims to analyze the underlying shocks affecting gas prices in the European Union using a sign-identified structural vector autoregressive model (SVAR) that incorporates both Elasticity Restrictions, following Kilian and Murphy (2014), and Narrative Sign Restrictions, following Antolín-Díaz and Rubio-Ramírez (2018).
+This paper aims to analyze the underlying shocks affecting gas prices in the European Union using a sign-identified structural vector autoregressive model (SVAR) that incorporates both Elasticity Restrictions, following Kilian and Murphy (2014), and Narrative Sign Restrictions, following Antolin-Diaz and Rubio-Ramirez (2018).
 Our analysis indicates a higher supply elasticity in the European gas market compared to previous estimates, which were primarily based on the U.S. market.
 Furthermore, our results suggest that precautionary demand shocks played a significant role in the substantial volatility of gas prices following the invasion in February 2022.\
 *[Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4890626)

 ## Stock Return Predictability: comparing Macro- and MicroApproaches